 Benne History, Family Crest & Coats of Arms

-The Benne family name comes from a place name that was first used among the Viking settlers who arrived in the shores of Scotland in the Middle Ages.
-The Benne name comes from someone having lived at Bennie, near the village of Braco in the parish of Logi-Almond in Perthshire.
+In the Middle Ages, the first family to use the Benne surname took the name from a place name with Viking roots.
+They lived at Bennie, near the village of Braco in the parish of Logi-Almond in Perthshire.

 Early Origins of the Benne family